ulises-jeremias/dotfiles/README.md

 .
 ├── .github                 # GitHub related files
-├── playground              # testing environment using Vagrant ├── root                    # root directory of the dotfiles ├── static/                 # static files used by the README ├── lib/                    # utility files used by dots ├── dots                    # dots binary to install the dotfiles
+├── playground              # testing environment using Vagrant ├── home                    # root directory of the dotfiles for the home directory ├── static/                 # static files used by the README ├── lib/                    # utility files used by dots ├── dots                    # dots binary to install the dotfiles